MicrosoftDocs/azure-devops-docs/docs/user-guide/alm-devops-features.md

 <p><b>Subscribe to alerts when check-ins occur</b></p>
-<p>Get notified when someone checks in code to your TFVC team project by [subscribing to receive email alerts](https://msdn.microsoft.com/library/ms181407.aspx#alerts).</p>
+<p>Get notified when someone checks in code to your TFVC project by [subscribing to receive email alerts](https://msdn.microsoft.com/library/ms181407.aspx#alerts).</p>

 <p><b>Version control locks</b></p>
 <p>[Lock files or folders](https://msdn.microsoft.com/library/ms181418.aspx) when you need to prevent them from being checked out or modified. </p>